domRiddle/ASF/FAQ.md

 **Q:** What are the .key-Files used for?

 **A:** Alternative password that is used to log into Steam without the need to provide a 2FA-Token.

+***

+**Q:** How much bots can I run with ASF?

+**A:** Currently you can run 100-110 bots with one IP and 1 ASF-Instance.
+It is possible to run more bots with more IP´s and more ASF-Instances.